HPV: What teens need to know

 Human papillomavirus (HPV) is the most common sexually transmitted infection (STI) in Canada.
 That means it passes from person to person through sexual contact.

 There are over 100 types of HPV but only a few of them cause serious diseases.
-Some types can infect the genital area of men and women.
+Some types can infect the genital and oral areas of men and women.

 How is it spread?

-- HPV infection can be passed through any type of sexual activity (vaginal, oral or anal), not just intercourse.
+- HPV infection can be passed through any type of sexual activity (vaginal, oral, anal or petting), not just intercourse.
 Some types of HPV are spread by skin-to-skin contact.

 - HPV is very common and very contagious.
 Teens have high rates of infection.
 People usually get it after they start any type of sexual activity.